aryankush25/arris/README.md

 ## Running the Application

-To run the application, use the `reflex run` command.
+To run the application, use the following command.
 This will start the Reflex application and serve it on a local web server.

-### Run the App in Development Mode

-Run it in development mode:

 ```bash
 reflex run